Who is the Contributory Parent (Permanent) Visa Subclass 143 for?

 Fees & Costs

-The cost of this visa is from $19,750 and is paid in two instalments.
-Please note this is only the flat rate and you may be asked to pay additional costs to cover requirements such as health assessments, police certificates and biometrics.
+The cost of this visa is priced from $19,750 and is paid in two instalments.
+Please note that this is only the flat rate and you may be asked to pay additional costs to cover requirements such as; health assessments, police certificates and biometrics.